sjackson4430/portfolio/_posts/2022-02-07-Docker-Create-Docker-Image.md

 Create the Dockerfile
 This file contains a list of Instructions, followed by an Argument, software, dependencies, update, also copying our code to /opt/source-code location, and entrypoint and always starts with a Base From Image and entrypoint allows us to run a command when the image will be run in a container

-From Ubuntu
+$From Ubuntu

-RUN apt get update
+$RUN apt get update
-RUN apt-get install python
+$RUN apt-get install python

-RUN pip install flask
+$RUN pip install flask
-RUN pip install flask-mysql
+$RUN pip install flask-mysql

-Copy . /opt/source-code
+$Copy . /opt/source-code

-ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run
+$ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run